10 Techniques for Time-Out for Children

-When behavioral psychologists introduced the time-out concept, it was titled: “Time-out from positive reinforcement.”
+When behavioral psychologists introduced the time-out for children concept, it was titled: “Time-out from positive reinforcement.”
 Positive reinforcement means giving the child lots of positive “time-in” with a connected style of parenting.
 Then if the child misbehaves, this positive parental input is briefly withdrawn.
 As a result, the child gets used to feeling right when acting right, and feeling wrong when acting wrong.
 By making the connection between good behavior and good feelings the child becomes motivated to keep his act together.
-For time-out to work, he first needs a large quantity of quality time-in.
+If time-out for children is to work, they first need a large quantity of quality time-in.

-This is not the time for your child to be screaming, or for you to be preaching or moralizing.
+A time-out for children is not the time for them to be screaming, or for you to be preaching or moralizing.
 If there’s a lesson you want your child to hear, save it for later when he’ll be open to it.

 “Two minutes” is meaningless to a child under three.
 A stove timer or alarm clock makes a more lasting impression and helps you keep track of the time.
 When the signal sounds, it simply announces that time’s up.
 Let the child decide his next course of action.
 He may still be contemplating his behavior when the buzzer sounds.
 No need to break his thought by saying “You can come out of time- out.”
 He’ll get the point by himself.

 You may have a designated time-out chair or stool for the toddler.
-A veteran mother in our practice successfully uses the “naughty step,” an idea she gleaned from the book THE POKEY LITTLE PUPPY’S NAUGHTY DAY (Golden Books).
+A veteran mother in our practice successfully uses the “naughty step,” an idea she gleaned from the book The Poky Little Puppy’s Naughty Day (Golden Books).
 The naughty step helps the puppy to feel a little less “frisky” that day.
 For the older child, try using her room.
 If you are away from home, use any spot that removes the child from the scene of the crime.
 Oftentimes it’s the actual removal of the child from the place of misbehavior that makes the impression rather than where, or how long, the child sits or stands.
-Be sure the time-out place doesn’t have built-in rewards.
+Be sure the place for time-out-for children doesn’t have built-in rewards.
 To make the point, the retreat needs to be a boring place.
-The TV is not on for time-out!
+The TV is not on for a time-out for children!

-For time-out to work for the older child, he may need an explanation of what “time-out” means.
+For time-out to work for the older child, he may need an explanation of what “time-out for children” means.
 Use a basketball game on television as a teachable moment: “See what the coach does when the team is falling apart.
 He calls time-out.
 This lets the players cool off and think about how they can play a better game.”

 This all seems so sensible, but remember, children may not think logically until around age six.
 If you can’t sell your child on time-out, invoke your parental power.
 Give your child the message that he is going into time-out no matter what, so he might as well do it, get it over with, and get on with the day.
 For the child over five, add extra time for resistance: “Five extra minutes for protesting,” announces the referee.
 If the child still refuses, pull out your reserves: grounding and withdrawal of privileges (such as TV for the rest of the day or week)—whatever has worked in the past.
 Give the child a choice: “You can either stay in your room for ten minutes or be bored the rest of the day.”

-Time-out gives your older child a chance to reflect on her deed, and it also gives you a chance to cool off and plan a strategy.
+A time-out for children gives them a chance to reflect on their deed, and it also gives you a chance to cool off and plan a strategy.
 While your child is in time-out, judge whether the misbehavior is a smallie that’s over and done with and needs no further discipline or a biggie that needs more intensive care.
 If it’s a biggie (she hurt another person), after giving her a few minutes to cool off, say something like: “I want you to think about what you did.
 How would you feel if your friend hurt you?”
 Some children know intuitively the mental exercises to go through during time-out, but many do not.
 This is not a time for preaching or haranguing, rather matter-of-factly tell your child how you expect her to spend the time-out period.
 The most lasting impression is made when the child realizes the consequences of his actions on his own.
 That’s self-discipline.

-Time-out for parents.
-Time-out can be a retreat for mom.
+A time-out can be a retreat for mom.
 When our children are not really misbehaving but simply showing the childish behaviors of normal, noisy children, Martha says, “I need time-out.”
 She makes sure the children are in a safe environment and no one is getting hurt, goes into another room, ignores the noise, and regains her peace.
-A parent time-out also helps when you are playing a game with your child and he is becoming obnoxious.
+A parent time-out also helps when you are playing a game with your child, and he is becoming obnoxious.
 Announce that you had been having so much fun, but now you are not.
 “I’m going to go over and sit and read my book until you’re ready to play nicely again.
 Let me know.
 I’ll come back and we’ll enjoy the game together.”

 Sometimes there are situations when your child is playing or yelling in a disturbing way, or being incessantly clingy despite the fact that you have given your maximum of “time-in.”
 Tell your child that you need some peace and quiet.
 Martha announces this by authoritatively stating, “That’s disturbing my peace .”
 These messages help children respect the rights of others in their environment.
 Even parents who have learned to tune out noise can only take so much.

-After the time-out is over, it’s over.
-The child has served his time and it’s time to get on with the day.
-Convey to him that you now expect him to play nicely and quietly.
+After the time-out for children is over, it’s over.
+They have served their time, and it’s time to get on with the day.
+Convey to them that you now expect them to play nicely and quietly.
 Possibly orchestrate a new activity.